 If you are dissatisfied with a decision made at any level, you may appeal to the next higher level.
-The appeal process proceeds from the academic advisor, to the committee, department chair, Graduate Dean and then to the Graduate Council.
+The appeal process proceeds from the academic advisor, to the committee, department chair, Dean of Graduate Studies and then to the Graduate Council.
 Thereafter appeals may be directed to the Office of the Vice President of Academic Affairs.
 You must exhaust your appeal options at each lower level before you carry it to the next level.